Submitted by City of Nelson Emergency Operations Centre

 News and information about the spread of COVID-19 is coming at us quickly.
 It can be hard to remain calm given all that is going on.
 Stress, anxiety, and depression are not unusual for people of all ages.
 But there are things we can do as individuals and collectively to deal with stress and support one another during these challenging times.
 Visit the managing stress website here.

-The City of Nelson would like to thank the public for doing their part to help maintain a safe and healthy community and for understanding the importance of this evolving situation.
+The City of Nelson thanks the public for doing their part to help maintain a safe and healthy community and for understanding the importance of this evolving situation.